hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 * no known x - where it is known, for example, that there are no known allergies for a patient
 * workflow - where there is a known workflow reason information for the section is not available

-See the proposal AU PS Conformance Proposal: <a href="https://build.fhir.org/ig/hl7au/au-fhir-ps/branches/ft_conf-proposal/general-requirements.html">Narrative conformance requirements</a> e.g. Missing Data, Empty Sections</li>.
+See the proposal AU PS Conformance Proposal: <a href="https://build.fhir.org/ig/hl7au/au-fhir-ps/branches/ft_conf-proposal/general-requirements.html">Narrative conformance requirements</a> e.g. Missing Data, Empty Sections.

 This proposal will be voted on in next AU PS FHIR IG Call this Friday: <a href="https://confluence.hl7.org/spaces/HAFWG/pages/358878850/2025-07-11+AU+Patient+Summary+FHIR+IG+Agenda+Minutes">2025-07-11 AU Patient Summary FHIR IG Agenda/Minutes</a>.
 </div><!-- stu-note -->